Don't turn off top talent with your interview process!

 Top talent have choices – don’t let a process get you crossed off their list.

 Jaylene Crick is Smart, Savvy + Associates' Recruitment Team Leader.
-With 15 years' tech marketing experience and a passion for connecting people, Jaylene leads her team to find high-calibre marketing, communications, creative and sales professionals with proven track records and in-demand skills for companies who need them, across the Pacific Northwest.
-We also provide leadership and training development programs for workplace programs, corporate retreats and individual growth opportunities.
-Contact Founder and CEO, Peter Reek, to discuss your organization's training needs.
+With 15 years' tech marketing experience and a passion for connecting people, Jaylene leads her team to find high-calibre marketing and communications professionals with proven track records and in-demand skills for companies who need them, across the Pacific Northwest.
+We also offer training programs for leaders and teams as well as options to become a certified coach or get coached.